 It’s more advanced but it works the same way of pumping sound from the engine to the interior.
 It is directly attached to the intake manifold and pipes in a particular frequency range (200 to 450 Hz) into the cabin.
 The symposer comes with an electronically-controlled valve that opens and closes according to several factors such as the engine speed, throttle position, and gear selection.

 The valve is intended to be more aggressive in lower gears and more passive in higher gears for quieter freeway cruising, which means that it celebrates the best of both worlds.
-The Focus ST has a 2.0-liter EcoBoost turbo-four, which produces 252 hp and 270 lb-ft of torque.
+The Focus ST has a 2.0-liter EcoBoost turbo-four engine, which produces 252 hp of max output and 270 lb.-ft. of peak torque.

 But even with this high performance, it offers a pleasant muscular baritone soundtrack due partly to the symposer.
 “For ST drivers, it’s not enough to have a car that is fast or feels fast.
 It also has to sound fast,” says Christopher Myers, Air Induction System engineer.